 Where can I get a personal loan to buy a car?

 There are a variety of lenders out there, and many of these offer personal loans that you can use to buy a car.
 Here are some of our top suggestions:

 - Online lenders.
 Online personal loan lenders are known for their speed and simple application process.
 It typically only takes a few minutes to fill out an application, and you may be able to have funds directly deposited into your account by the next business day.
 You can compare personal loans options to buy a car above.

 - Banks.
 You might want to also look into your bank’s personal loan offerings.
 They sometimes offer discounts or simplified applications to members.
 Banks also tend to offer relatively low interest rates, though you’ll typically need good or excellent credit to qualify.

 - Credit unions.
 These nonprofit financial institutions work similarly to banks but typically offer lower rates and have less strict credit requirements.
 It can take a while to get your funds, however, and you’ll have to be a member to qualify.

 - Peer-to-peer (P2P) marketplaces.
 Online P2P marketplaces connect borrowers with investors interested in funding their loans.
 Funding is typically quick and you can often get competitive rates.

 Finding the right financing option comes down to costs, features and flexibility.
 Car loans can be great for borrowers who want to buy from the dealership.
-Personal loans tend to work better for those who want to wander off the beaten path by getting an older car or buy from an unconventional seller.
-They could be best for borrowers who’ve bought a car a before and know what they’ll need to purchase on top of the car itself.
+Personal loans tend to work better for those with good to excellent credit, who want to get an older used car or buy from an unconventional seller.
+They could be best for borrowers who’ve bought a car a before and know what else they’ll need to purchase on top of the car itself.